-Heart rate.
-A primary indicator of stress and autonomic nervous system activation is increases in heart rate.
+Heart Rate.
+A primary indicator of stress and ANS activation is increases in heart rate.
 Figure 6 shows the average heart rates (HR) of all the officers by group before, during, and after each of the scenarios.
 The stress and activity of the scenarios produced profound and significant elevations in heart rate during the scenarios, with the average heart rates ranging from 117 to 145 beats per minute (BPM), which is between 40 and 55 BPM above the officers' normal average daytime heart rates.
 The mean inter-beat intervals (IBI) before, during, and after each scenario were analyzed using a repeated measures ANOVA with scenario as the within-subject factor and experimental and control as between-group factor (Tables 2 and 3).
-In all 3 scenarios, mean IBI decreased (increased HR) significantly during the scenario (P < .001 in all cases).
-Mean IBI increased (decreased HR) significantly after the scenarios ended (P < .001 in all cases).
-The group (experimental and control) by time (before, during, and after) analysis found no significant differences between the 2 groups over time in the building search and highspeed pursuit, meaning the group average IBI paralleled each other through these 2 scenarios.
-There was a significant difference between the 2 groups in the domestic-violence scenario.
+In all three scenarios, mean IBI decreased (increased HR) significantly during the scenario (P < .001 in all cases).
+Mean IBI increased (decreased HR) significantly after the scenarios ended (P<.oo1 in all cases).
+The group (experimental and control) by time (before, during, and after) analysis found no significant differences between the 2 groups over time in the building search and high-speed pursuit, meaning the group average IBI paralleled each other through these two scenarios.
+There was a significant difference between the two groups in the domestic-violence scenario.
 The mean IBI decrease (HR increase) during the scenario was significantly greater in the experimental group (P < .05).
 The post-scenario increase in IBI (HR decrease) did not significantly differ between the groups.
 The largest increases in heart rate were seen in the domestic violence scenario, with an average increase of 55 BPM above the daytime average.
 This was closely followed by the building search scenario, with a mean increase of 52 BPM above the normal daytime average, and then the high-speed pursuit with an increase of 40 BPM above the daytime average.
-In addition to the average heart rate analysis, the